 This cultural resources study was conducted by Tierra, whose staff meets federal, state, and local requirements.
-Dr. Michael G. Baksh served as Principal Investigator and conducted the field survey of the six lots.
+Dr. Michael G. Baksh served as Principal Investigator.
 Dr. Baksh has a Ph.D. in Anthropology from the University of California at Los Angeles and has more than 35 years conducting archaeological investigations within the southwestern United States in compliance with CEQA and NEPA.
-Mr. Kyle Stankowski conducted archival research and served as co-author of the current report.
-Mr. Stankowski has a B.S. and ten years of experience in southern California archaeology.
+Mr. Andres Berdeja has conducted archival research and served as co-authors of the current report.
+Mr. Berdeja has a B.A. and eight years of experience in Southern California archaeology.